Real Racing 3: Gameplay

-There are three types of currency in the game: "Race dollars" (referred to as "R$"), gold, and "Motorsports dollars" (referred to as M$).
+There are three types of currency in the game: "Race Dollars" (referred to as "R$"), Gold Coins, and "Motorsports Dollars" (referred to as M$).
 R$ is earned by completing races, advancing in a series, completing laps without leaving the track or bumping into other cars, and hiring the Manager.
-Gold coins are earned only by finishing each quarter of a series, advancing to a higher driver level, completing Game Center/Google Play Games achievements (as of update 2.1), by watching fifteen to thirty second advertisements available in-game, opening the application every day, or by completing partner offers.
+Gold coins are earned only by finishing each quarter of a series, advancing to a higher driver level, completing Game Center/Google Play Games achievements (as of update 2.1), by watching five seconds to one minute advertisements available in-game, collecting daily bonuses every day, completing partner offers, or competing in weekly time trials and multiplayer events.
 R$ can be used to purchase new cars, buy upgrades, and pay for maintenance.
-Gold coins are used to immediately finish maintenance, deliver newly purchased cars without waiting, unlock new tiers, instantly unlock cars, buy higher level upgrades, customize cars, and purchase cars that are not available through R$.
+Gold Coins are used to immediately finish maintenance, deliver newly purchased cars without waiting, unlock new tiers, instantly unlock cars, buy higher level upgrades, customize cars, and purchase cars that are not available through R$.
 The player can purchase R$, gold coins, and M$ with real-world money in the in-app store if they wish.

 A significant component of the game is that the player must wait for maintenance and the "delivery" of newly purchased cars.
 From the announcement of this aspect of the game, it has been a controversial topic, although it does further reinforce the real component of the game.
 When a player races, if they race hard, go off track, or hit other cars, their car picks up damage and becomes more in need of maintenance.
 Eventually, the car will deteriorate to the point that it begins to under-perform.
 At this stage, the player must get the car serviced, which can take up to several hours in real-time.
-This time can only be reduced by spending gold coins, which are much rarer in the game than R$, unless the player is willing to spend real money on them in the in-app store.
+This time can be reduced by spending gold coins, which are much rarer in the game than R$, unless the player is willing to spend real money on them in the in-app store, or by watching advertisements.
 This freemium nature sparked backlash from "hardcore" fans.
-In response to negative fan feedback and bad press, in update 1.1, EA and Firemonkeys tweaked the repair times so that damage was repaired instantly whereas maintenance times became significantly shorter, although could still only be bypassed completely with the use of gold coins.
+In response to negative fan feedback and bad press, EA and Firemonkeys tweaked the repair times in update 1.1 so that damage was repaired instantly whereas maintenance times became significantly shorter, although could still only be bypassed completely with the use of gold coins.
 As of update 1.2, repairs were removed from the game altogether, with cars now requiring maintenance only, although maintenance can still only be bypassed by gold.
-In update 4.0, you could watch ads to reduce maintenance or reduce upgrade times.
+In update 4.0, watching ads to reduce maintenance or reduce upgrade times was introduced.